markuszoeller/markuszoeller.github.io/posts/drafts/logrotate.rst

 Start one **manual logrotation** to see that things work out:

 .. code-block:: text
-   :linenos:

     root@zuul:~# # this can take a minute root@zuul:~# logrotate -f /etc/logrotate.d/zuul-logs

+The ``-f`` parameter forces a logrotation although the criteria are not met.
+You have to specify the configuration file you want to apply here.

-Log files **after** logrotate got enforced for a first run:
+Let's look at the log files **after** logrotate got enforced for a first run:

 .. code-block:: text
-   :linenos:
-   :emphasize-lines: 4,6,9,11

     root@zuul:~# ls -lh /var/log/zuul
     total 322M